-Generally, to make the betta fish happy you should provide an enticing environment and interact with the fish from time to time.
+Generally, to make the betta fish happy you should provide an environment that is similar to its natural habitat and interact with the fish from time to time.
 If you put in enough effort and patience you can even train your betta to do simple tricks and even respond to commands.

 To guarantee the betta’s wellbeing you should also closely monitor how every member of your aquarium community interacts with another.
 Which brings us to the next point — betta fish cohabitation with other fish and species.

-Before you even consider including a betta fish into an existing community, it is best to start by noticing their behaviour in a pure betta environment.
+Before you even consider including a betta fish with other community fish, it is best to start by noticing their behavior in a pure betta environment.